 The major provides excellent preparation for further study.
 Recent graduates have attended the University of Virginia, Johns Hopkins University, University of Oregon, and The Pennsylvania State University for graduate study.

-Mathematics, actuarial science, and computer science majors constitute seven percent of the student body at LVC, as compared to the national average of less than one percent.
+Mathematics, actuarial science, analytical finance, and computer and data science majors constitute seven percent of the student body at LVC, as compared to the national average of less than one percent.

 Recently, LVC mathematics majors have obtained positions as a teacher, operations research analyst, bank credit analyst, marketing manager, and mutual fund accountant.